-Lima is fast becoming a go to place in South America for food, with 3 restaurants in the world top 50, you will not be disappointed.
+Lima is fast becoming a go-to place in South America for food, with 3 restaurants in the world top 50, you will not be disappointed.
 With the mix of cultures in the Peruvian population, the variety of food on offer will delight even the fussiest palate.
-There is lots variety on offer it is not hard to enjoy a great meal and to find the best restaurants in Lima Peru.
+There are lots of variety on offer it is not hard to enjoy a great meal and to find the best restaurants in Lima Peru.

 When you decide to travel to Peru for your next holiday make sure you take the time to stay in Lima for a few days to sample the excellent cuisine.

-With the rise of the Peruvian food movement, there has emerged some chefs that have become famous worldwide and most of these chefs have opened their own restaurants.
+With the rise of the Peruvian food movement, there have emerged some chefs that have become famous worldwide and most of these chefs have opened their own restaurants.

 Next on the list of fine dining restaurants is Maido from the Peruvian chef Mitsuharu Tsumura, Maido features a mix of Japanese and Peruvian specialties.
 If you visit this restaurant, you will have to try the Wagyu ribs, which are marinated for 50 hours in soy sauce.
 If you like your Japanese food with a twist, the restaurant is located in the Miraflores area of Lima.